SQream/sqream_docs/operational_guides/hdfs_partitioned_foreign_tables.rst

        LOCATION = 'hdfs://<namenode_host>:<port>/<base_path>'
    );

-.. note:: The ``PARTITIONED BY`` clause is optional[cite: 44].
+.. note:: The ``PARTITIONED BY`` clause is optional.
 Existing foreign tables without it continue to perform a full table scan as before.
-No migration is required[cite: 44, 45].
+No migration is required.
+Partitions are supported for parquet files only.

 What's New
 ==========

-* **Partition Pruning on Filter Predicates:** Scailium evaluates ``WHERE`` clause predicates against the declared partition keys and restricts HDFS reads to matching directories[cite: 46].
-Supported predicate types include equality, range, date arithmetic, and NULL checks[cite: 46].
+* **Partition Pruning on Filter Predicates:** Scailium evaluates ``WHERE`` clause predicates against the declared partition keys and restricts HDFS reads to matching directories.
+Supported predicate types include equality, range, date arithmetic, and NULL checks.
-* **Dynamic Spool Join Filter Pushdown:** When a partitioned foreign table is joined with an internal Scailium table or another foreign table, join filters are pushed down to the HDFS side before any data is transferred[cite: 47].
+* **Dynamic Spool Join Filter Pushdown:** When a partitioned foreign table is joined with an internal Scailium table or another foreign table, join filters are pushed down to the HDFS side before any data is transferred.
-* **Null Partition Handling:** Scailium follows the Hive standard for null partition values[cite: 48].
-Querying ``WHERE country IS NULL`` resolves to the ``HIVE_DEFAULT_PARTITION`` directory[cite: 48].
+* **Null Partition Handling:** Scailium follows the Hive standard for null partition values.
+Querying ``WHERE country IS NULL`` resolves to the ``HIVE_DEFAULT_PARTITION`` directory.
-* **Graceful Handling of Missing and Empty Partitions:** Non-existent or empty partitions return zero rows without throwing an error[cite: 48].
+* **Graceful Handling of Missing and Empty Partitions:** Non-existent or empty partitions return zero rows without throwing an error.

 Usage Examples
 ==============